Shin'ya Shokudō: Reception

 By October 2014, the manga had over 2.3 million copies in circulation.
 The series ranked fifth on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2009 for male readers.
 In 2009, the manga was nominated for the second Manga Taishō.
 In 2010, it won the 55th Shogakukan Manga Award in the General category.
 The same year, the manga won the 39th Japan Cartoonist Award.
-The manga was nominated for the Best Comic award at the Angoulême International Comics Festival in 2018 and 2019.
+The series won the Prix Asie de la Critique ACBD in 2017.
+It was nominated for the Best Comic award at the Angoulême International Comics Festival in 2018 and 2019.